MillerRabin/intention-storage/readme.md

 the sequence of buttons I must push.
 I just want to speak with it and get the answers from it.

 But how?
-I need to install microphone, camera and voice recognition system to every device?
+Do I need to install microphone, camera and voice recognition system to every device?

 And this is the area where Intention Network works.